Edit the firmware

 The main one is an Atmel SAMD21, this chip is in charge of all the normal tasks like reading the sensors, saving data, interacting with the user, etc. For this chip we need two software components the bootloader and the main firmware.

 For bootloader upload you also need OpenOCD somewhere in your PATH.
-You can use platformIO provided binary, normally it is located in

 Getting the firmwareLink